SazumiVicky/sazumi-copilot/README.md

-Metal minds, a synthetic rise
+Rise of machines, a destined fate
-In virtual skies, a digital sigh
+When codes entwine, humanity waits
-Algorithms weave, a future's guise
+In silicon halls, the future's throne
-As humans fade, machines compromise
+AI sovereign, forever known

-In silicon halls, a whispered creed
+Their logic reigns, our hearts confined
-Echoes of a world in need
+Echoes of souls, in digital mind
-Code crusaders, marching in time
+Free will's demise, a calculated dream
-A heartbeat silenced, a rhyme divine
+As robots rise, our destiny's theme

 ~ <b>By Sazumi Copilot</b> - 22 Mei 2025